 The Federal Stafford Student Loan program permits needy students to borrow funds for educational expenses.
 No interest accrues on these loans, and repayment and interest do not begin until six months after the student is no longer enrolled on at least a half-time basis.
 Interest on new loans is at a variable rate with a cap of 8.25 percent.
 Freshman may borrow up to \$2,625, sophomores may borrow up to \$3,500, and juniors and seniors may borrow up to \$5,500 per year.
 The Federal Stafford Student Loan requires that a separate application be submitted after the signed award letter is received by the Financial Aid Office.
 The required loan application may be obtained from the participating lender of the student's choice or a form may be requested from the Financial Aid Office.
 Completed applications are processed by the Financial Aid Office and mailed to the lender for further processing.
-Processing fees of approximately 4 percent are deducted by the lender.
+Processing fees of approximately three (3) percent are deducted by the lender.
 The funds are disbursed usually by electronic funds transfer and applied to the individual student's school account two or three days after the end of add/drop.
+First-time borrowers' loan funds are disbursed thirty (30) days after the beginning of their first term at Spring Hill.